-To earn the TCSR designation, an individual must complete self-paced online training for one of the following programs: Commercial Lines, Personal Lines or Group benefits.
-The courses also include quizzes throughout the program with a comprehensive follow up review of all information to increase retention of critical insurance and customer support information learned in the previous weeks.
+To earn the TCSR designation, an individual must complete self-paced online training for one of the following programs: Commercial Lines, Personal Lines, or Group benefits.
+The courses also include quizzes throughout the program to increase retention of critical insurance and customer support information learned in the previous weeks.
 There is a final exam at the end of every course as well.

 To learn more about the TCSR Designation, click here.

 There can be a lot of work involved in earning a professional insurance designation.
 However, if you plan to make a career in the insurance industry, investing in your development is critical to your ongoing success.
-Not only will it provide you with a sense of accomplishment, it will help you build your confidence and credibility as an insurance professional as you build your industry knowledge.
-It also sends an important message regarding the level of dedication you have to your career, clients and the agency where you work.
+Not only will it provide you with a sense of accomplishment, but it will also help you build your confidence and credibility as an insurance professional as you build your industry knowledge.
+Designations send an important message regarding the level of dedication you have to your career, your clients, and the agency where you work.
 Given the competitive nature of insurance, it is important to find ways to stand out in the crowd and an insurance designation is a great way to do that.